ProteinsWebTeam/interpro-docs/docs/searchways.rst

 Sequence search
 ***************

-A sequence can be submitted in FASTA format in the dedicated text area or by uploading a fasta file.
+A sequence or a batch of sequences can be submitted in FASTA format in the dedicated text area or by uploading a fasta file.
 The “**Advanced options**” allows users to select the InterPro member databases of interest to search against (by default they are all selected).
 The sequence search is performed using the :doc:`InterProScan software </interproscan>`.
 While the sequence search is running, the user can continue